dini-ag-kim/avram/specification.md

 }
 ~~~

-Field identifiers of a field schedule SHOULD NOT overlap.
+Field identifiers of a field schedule MUST NOT overlap.
 Two field identifiers overlap when it is possible to match a field with both.
-Applications MUST either detect and reject overlapping field identifiers or match fields to the first of multiple overlapping field identifiers in alphabetical sort order.

 ### Field identifier